laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 ***Storage Device***
 - Full Size/Type C USB 2.0, 3.0 Hot Swap
 - m.2 NVME 2280/ m.2 SATA 2280 1 Slot and m.2 NVME 2230(2242)/ m.2 SATA 2230(2242) 1 Slot
+- Thunderbolt 3

-***Wireless communication***
+***Wireless Communication***
 - iMessage/FaceTime/App Store
-- Wi-Fi, Bluetooth, Airdrop, Continuity with macOS compatible wireless card
+- Wi-Fi, Bluetooth, Airdrop, Sidecar, Continuity with macOS compatible wireless card

 ## Issues

 - Popping sound from Headphone Jack when entering audio idle state while battery in use
   Set the Input to Line In once in the System Preference - Sound, it works normally again
   This issue is not fully resolved yet